 If one is ‘under the law’, this means that a person is relying on their deeds, instead of their faith in the risen Messiah (Christ) to be completely justified and saved with everlasting life – an impossible task as;

 Clearly no one who relies on the law is justified before God, because “the righteous will live by faith.”

 Galatians 3:11 NIV

-Being ‘under the law’ means that a person must meet it’s righteous requirement to be saved by works, and the requirement is to;
+Therefore being ‘under the law’ means that a person must meet it’s righteous requirement to be saved by works, and the requirement of the law is to;

 ‘…keep all My commandments always…‘

 However, though the law says we are not to falter in one single commandment, fallen man cannot achieve such perfection by their own efforts;